 Cast: Robert Downey Jr., Gwyneth Paltrow, Don Cheadle, Guy Pearce, Rebecca Hall, Stephanie Szostak, James Badge Dale, Jon Favreau, Ben Kingsley

 Release Date: May 2nd 2013

-“Nothing’s been the same since New York, clinic ” Tony Stark (Robert Downey Jr.) notes in an early scene in the new superhero adventure, treatment Iron Man 3.
+“Nothing’s been the same since New York, ” Tony Stark (Robert Downey Jr.) notes in an early scene in the new superhero adventure, Iron Man 3.
 With lines like that and an anxiety-ridden storyline, this feature lands nicely in the Marvel universe following– both onscreen and off– the story from the The Avengers (2012).
 Instead of steering away from last year’s blockbuster hit, IM3 follows it up with a superior film that focuses on some of the aftereffects of its storyline.

 But before it can move forward, it steps back.

 Iron Man 3 begins in 1999 when the vainglorious Stark abandons a budding scientist named Aldrin Killian (Guy Pearce).
 Killian approaches Stark at a party asking for financial support for a project he’s developing.
 Stark rejects him, leaving the young man waiting on a rooftop and believing that Stark will meet him there.
 He never does.
 Years later, Stark has become an Avenger and Killian is now a disgruntled scientist who wants to use his technology for an evil elaborate plot.